Jumpman (video game): Gameplay

 According to the story, the base on Jupiter has been sabotaged by terrorists who have placed bombs throughout the base's three buildings.
 The object of the game is to defuse all the bombs in a platform-filled screen.
 Jumpman defuses a bomb by touching it.
 Jumpman can jump, climb up and down ladders, and there are two kinds of rope each allowing a single direction of climbing only.

 The game map is organized into a series of levels, representing the floors in three buildings.
 When all of the bombs on a level have been deactivated, the map scrolls vertically to show another floor of the building.
 When all of the levels in a building are complete, a screen shows the remaining buildings and moves onto the next one.
 The order of the maps is randomized so players do not end up trapped on a level they cannot complete.

 Hazards include falling "smart darts" (small bullets that fly slowly across the screen, but when orthogonally lined up with Jumpman, greatly speed up and shoot straight in his direction), fall damage, and other hazards that are unique to a certain level.
 Upon being hit or falling from a height, Jumpman tumbles down to the bottom of the screen, with a measure from Chopin's Funeral March being played.
+In a twist to typical platform gameplay, Jumpman is not considered defeated until he hits the bottom of the screen, so if Jumpman manages to collect the last bomb on a level while tumbling, he will complete the level and not lose a life.

 Points are awarded for each bomb defused, with bonus points available for completing a level quickly.
 Jumpman's game run-speed can be chosen by the player, with faster speeds being riskier but providing greater opportunity to earn bonus points.